What Is Zoom? Everything You Need to Know

 1. Availability

-Better yet, users won’t have to sacrifice features when they use Zoom on their smartphones instead of their laptops, or vice versa.
+Better yet, users won’t have to sacrifice features when they use the Zoom app on their smartphones instead of their laptops, or vice versa.
 The features we’ll mention below — virtual backgrounds, screen sharing, etc. can be accessed on all devices.

 If you’re looking for a flexible solution, Zoom has you covered.